dadaismee/vs_blog/src/blog/phd-draft/index.md

 $$\text{Regulative rule (if X, do Y)} \, + \, \text{Institutional terms (e.g. "money")} = \text{Constitutive rule (X as Y in C)}$$
 </div>

 However, the very notion of "representation" as used in RiE is ambiguous: a-rules as semantic constructs "inside of the heads of agents" seem to "represent" game-theoretic strategies just like the scientific concept of a "gene" represents a physically realizable macro-molecule.
-In other words, it is not a mental state, but a *scientific representation* between an object in the ontological structure of the world and a concept *representing* it.
-At the same time authors mention terms like "stimuli", "behavior" and "representation" in one sentence, seemingly implying a narrower cognitive perspective.
+In other words, it is not a *mental state*, but a *scientific representation* of an object in the ontological structure of the world with a concept representing it.
+At the same time, authors mention terms like "stimuli", "behavior" and "representation" in one sentence, implying a narrower cognitive perspective.

 From a scientific point of view, representation as a relation makes sense, for it allows investigation of Y-terms like "money" used by agents [@guala2016b, ch.
 14].
 However, representation as a cognitive capacity does not have any immediate practical application, especially in sociological data.
-Hence, there is need to discern two notions of representation in Guala's and Hindriks' argument:
+Hence, we can discern two notions of representation in Guala's and Hindriks' argument:

 - representation as relation between a concept and real-world entity
-- representation as cognitive capacity or mental state.
+- representation as cognitive capacity for having mental states.

 If, according to the authors, representation as a cognitive capacity distinguishes human conventions from animal ones, which is a crucial step in their argument from insufficiency of both rules and equilibria, representation as a relation between the rules and equilibrium might ontologically depend on representation as a cognitive capacity.

-According to Guala, agents directly represent the strategies of the game with a-rules (personal communication), which contradicts Sterelny's notion of representation, as the latter presupposes *representing the immediate features of environment*, and strategies are scientific representations rather than features of agents environment.
+According to Guala, agents directly represent the strategies of the game with a-rules (personal communication), which seems to contradict Sterelny's notion of representation used by Guala, as the latter presupposes *representing the immediate features of environment*, and strategies (specifically as strategies and not rules) are abstract representations rather than features of agents' environment.

 As the authors base their argument on Sterelny's, the capacity for inventing and following new normative rules depends on response breadth and decoupled representation of environment accessible to humans.
-However, crucially, there is no explicit conceptual link between representation as a cognitive capacity that grounds rule invention and representation of strategies by a-rules. *The former is a feature of agents, and the latter the feature of a theory describing the agents*.
+However, crucially, there is no explicit conceptual link between representation as a cognitive capacity that grounds rule invention and representation of strategies by a-rules.
+The former is a feature of agents, and the latter is a feature of a theory describing the agents.

-When the authors introduce representation as a final condition for satisfactory theory of institutions along with coordination and correlation, while they intend to mean congitive capacity (personal communication with Guala), they actually mean "scientific representation-as-relation".
+When the authors introduce representation as a final condition for satisfactory theory of institutions along with coordination and correlation, while they intend to mean congitive capacity (personal communication with Guala), they convey scientific representation.
 It is because they use it to clarify and justify the relationship between the two parts of the theory: rules and equilibria.
 Representation here means that agents are capable of representing equilibria and their salient features in symbolic form [@hindriks2015, 466].
 This is possible due to an advanced cognitive capacity for decoupling a stimulus and behavior with the aid of representation of environment.
-This decoupling allows for conditioning behavior, or strategies, on many coordination devices, and the authors take it for humans to be equivalent to "following different rules".
+This decoupling allows for conditioning behavior, or strategies, *on many coordination devices*, and the authors take it for humans to be equivalent to "following different rules".
 Here rules are symbolic representations of the strategies "that ought to be followed in a given game" [@hindriks2015, 467].

 The argument presupposes that behavior conditioning, and hence strategy selection, occurs already being based on existing rules.
 To follow a rule, it should already exist in the structure of the game.
 At the same time, these rules are a-rules, and they already represent existing strategies "that ought to be followed in a given game".
-It means that behavior is conditioned on existing strategies, and this involves a vicious circle: inventing new rules requires not only a capacity for stimulus-behavior decoupling, but existing equilbria, for here salient features of existing equilibria are used as coordination devices.
+It means that behavior is conditioned on existing strategies, and this involves something like a reductive regress: inventing new rules requires not only a capacity for stimulus-behavior decoupling, but existing equilbria, for here salient features of existing equilibria are used as coordination devices.
+Although it can be problematic only from a logical point of view and not from a pragmatic and evolutionary one, since realistically we cannot think of a situation with no strategic equilibria (maybe before life?).

 In other words, the authors equate representation of salient features of the environment with representation of existing strategies, or behavioral responses, that preexist in the current game structure and "ought to be followed".
-It means that agents directly represent game structure with the aid of a-rules and institutional terms.
+It means that agents directly represent game structure with the aid of a-rules and institutional terms, which does not allow them to form whimsical private (mis)representations.

 Decoupled representation is used as a bridge between a-rules and o-rules, but it would mean that stimuli are themselves o-rules of the form "do X if Y".
 There seems to be a missing link as from an evolutionary point of view, abstract entities like conditional strategies cannot be features of environment to coordinate on.
-Guala and HIndriks thus put the cart before the horse by essentially saying that "agents represent existing normativity with recipes for action" and do not explain how representaiton causally affects normativity and hence the stability of social institutions.
+Guala and Hindriks thus put the cart before the horse by saying that "agents represent existing normativity with recipes for action" and do not explain *how representation causally affects normativity* and hence the stability of social institutions.

-All in all, cognitive representation does not do useful work in RiE, for:
+Cognitive representation, hence, does not do useful work in RiE, for:

 1. it is interpreted by the authors as scientific representation relating concepts rather than features of environment

 2. it is used to represent already existing normativity in the form of conditional strategies (o-rules).

 Would this work without representation as a cognitive capacity?
-No, for stimulus-behavior decoupling is key for a capacity to invent and follow new rules which distinguishes human social institutions and animal conventions.
-The introduction of decoupled representation as a cognitive capacity is only due to justifying this difference: although the payoff structure in both HDB games is the same, human agents are able to devise and converge on new equilibria given the same coordination device, or signal.
-For example, if butterflies can coordinate only on the precedence of occupying the sun spot, for they use the temporal order of territory occupation as a coordination device, humans are not genetically hardwired for using one and only coordination device for a given situation.
-We can interpret the same coordination device differently.
-As a simple example, many countries have a nod as "yes" and head shake as "no".
+Probably no, for stimulus-behavior decoupling is key for a capacity to invent and follow new rules which distinguishes human social institutions and animal conventions.
+The introduction of decoupled representation as a cognitive capacity is only due to justifying this difference: although the payoff structure in both HDB games is the same, human agents are able to devise and converge on new equilibria with new coordination devices.
+If butterflies coordinate only on the precedence of occupying the sun spot, humans are not genetically hardwired for using one and only coordination device for a given situation: we can interpret the same coordination device differently and use various devices for the same function (we called it *functional abstraction* earlier).
+As an example, many countries have a nod as "yes" and head shake as "no".
 However, it is the opposite in Bulgaria.
 A set of signals is the same, but the equilibrium is different.
-And it crashes when a foreigner tries to understand a native.
+If a foreigner tries to understand a native, the equilibrium might crash.
 Overall, the argument will not succeed without representation as a cognitive capacity, for there will still be no difference between human social institutions and animal conventions in game-theoretic terms.

 And would the argument work without the notion of representation as a relation between rules and equilibria?
-No, as well, as it is the crux of the argument and of the unification done by rules-in-equilibria theory.
-Representation here logically connects rules and equilibria and helps to further connect it to constitutive rules theory by the notion of institutional, or Y-terms, as in "X count as Y in C" formula.
+Probably no, as well, as it is the crux of the argument for unification done by RiE.
+Representation here logically connects rules and equilibria and helps to further connect it to constitutive rules theory by the notion of institutional rules, or Y-terms, as in "X count as Y in C" formula.

 A more interesting question is whether representation as relation is possible without representation as a capacity.
-No, for as there is no structural difference between animal conventions and human social institutions without a human capacity for stimulus-behavior decoupling, there is no added representation of strategies with a-rules by agents.
-Animals seemingly cannot represent strategies with formulated normative a-rules.
-And if there is no decoupling, hence there is no "new rules and strategies".
-Apart from this, according to the authors, representation is needed to condition the behavior on the features of existing equilibria "that ought to be followed" to introduce new strategies and equilibria.
+Again, probably no, for as there is no structural difference between animal conventions and human social institutions without a human capacity for stimulus-behavior decoupling, there is no added representation of strategies with a-rules by agents.
+Animals seemingly cannot represent strategies with formulated normative a-rules (otherwise they would also have complex institutions as we do).
+And if there is no decoupling, there is no "new rules, strategies and correlation devices".

+Apart from this, according to the authors, representation is needed to condition the behavior on the features of existing equilibria "that ought to be followed in a given game" to introduce new strategies and equilibria.
 It means that behavior conditioning, either in Sterelny's sense of salient features of immediate environment or in Guala's and Hindriks' sense of a-rules as representations of salient features of existing equilibria, requires a capacity for a decoupled representation.

-Thus, for the entire argument about social institution as rules-in-equilibria to succeed, Guala and Hindriks should show how representation as a relation between rules and equilibrium is related to representation as a cognitive capacity.
-In strcter terms, they need to show how how the former is dependent on the latter, for this is the only way to *ground* normativity, for what they initially introduced "representation".
+Thus, for the argument about social institution as rules-in-equilibria to succeed, Guala and Hindriks need to show how representation as a relation between rules and equilibrium is related to representation as a cognitive capacity.
+In stricter terms, they need to show how the former is dependent on the latter, for this is the only way to *ground* normativity, which is why they initially introduced "representation".
+This picture would only make cognitive representations causal and not "rules" from RiE and they will remain heuristic, while actual causation would happen at the level of representations of environment.

 For RiE to work, the authors need to clarify the *mechanics of decoupled representation*: how it contributes to the emergence of new strategies to the extent that agents acquire an advanced capacity to represent game structure and salient features of equilibria, which supposedly leads to normativity which stabilizes human CEs.
 We will do this in the next chapter.

 We wrap this chapter with a brief discussion of the notion of scientific explanation and the deeper problem with RiE related to it.
-RiE employs representational explanation, which might have led to the conflation of agency models.
+RiE employs representational explanation, which might have led to the conflation of agency models and supposedly heuristic (non-causal) use of "rules".
 Using an ontic (causal mechanistic) explanation might help untangle the problems of RiE and build a pathway to a more naturalistic social ontology.

 ## Representational explanation as source of problems in RiE
 What we have identified as a conflation of agency models can be described in more general terms of scientific explanation and different view thereof.

 According to a prominent family of views in the philosophy of science, scientific explanations fundamentally involve subsuming a phenomenon or its description under a general representation.
 This *representational subsumption view* (RSV) has been articulated in various forms: for @hempel1965, explanations take the form of generalizations expressed in first-order logic; Kitcher [-@kitcher1981; -@kitcher1989 ] conceives them as argument schemas; @bechtel2005 emphasize mental models; @churchland1992 appeals to prototype vectors[^prototype-vectors]; and @machamer2000 focus on mechanism schemas.
 Despite differences in the specific representational format, these accounts share the core assumption that the philosophical debate about scientific explanation should center on the nature of these representational forms.